wallberg/blog/_drafts/review-evolution-20.md

 My bullet point summary of the book's major points:

-- Evolution by natural selection is a documented and evidence based reality
+- Evolution by natural selection is a documented and evidence based reality.

-- DNA is code; it meets all the requirements for being code, it is the main driver of evolution, it is goal-oriented and it must have been designed
+- DNA is code; it meets all the requirements for being code, it is the main driver of evolution, it is goal-oriented, and it must have been designed.

 - Dogmatic adherence to ideology impacts both sides of the debate.
 Proponents of Creationism/ID are right to believe that life is designed by a designer outside of this natural world, but wrong to deny evolution as a threat to their beliefs.
 Proponents of Random Mutation are right to believe in evolution, but wrong to deny designed, goal-driven evolution as a threat to their beliefs.